ciena/turnbuckle/README.md

 ### Descheduler (https://github.com/kubernetes-sigs/descheduler)

-This project leverages the work in the _Descheduler_ SIG to manage if/when a resource is to be evicted from a Node based on the violation of a  constraint policy rule.
+This project leverages the work in the _Descheduler_ SIG to manage if/when a resource is to be evicted from a Node based on the violation of a constraint policy.
 This is currently provided as `patch` against a specific release of the descheduler project.

 ### Multicluster (https://github.com/kubernetes-sigs/kubefed)